jthet/my-coe332-hws/homework05/README.md

+# READ ME IN PROGRESS

-# Homework 4: "Buddy Flask"
+#Homework 4: "Buddy Flask"
 ### Scenario: Scenario: You have found an abundance of interesting positional and velocity data for the International Space Station (ISS).
 It is a challenge, however, to sift through the data manually to find what you are looking for.
 Your objective is to build a Flask application for querying and returning interesting information from the ISS data set.

 #### Objective: Gain familiarity with flask.